christianTsounguiObama/CarlaRealtime_ObjectDetection/README.md

-# Carla Realtime Image Classification
+# Carla Realtime Object Detection
-The aim of this script is to provide a template code to perform realtime image classification with Tensorflow.
+The aim of this script is to provide a template code to perform realtime object detection with Tensorflow.
 Here, the dynamic environment is simulated by Carla Simulator (0.9.15) and the object detection model trained on the Coco dataset is fetched from TensorFlow hub (https://www.kaggle.com/models?publisher=tensorflow&tfhub-redirect=true).